dbaron/container-queries-implementability/README.md

 # Thoughts on an implementable path forward for Container Queries

-# WARNING: This is only really half-written at this point and not yet ready for wide review.

 The idea of Container Queries has been discussed widely, such as in [WICG/container-queries](https://github.com/WICG/container-queries/) and in [w3c/csswg-drafts#3852](https://github.com/w3c/csswg-drafts/issues/3852).